boydmeredith/jbreda_kilosort/README.md

 git clone https://github.com/jess-breda/Brody_Lab_Ephys
 ```

-Then, copy the trodes config file up out of the repo and into the folder so it is on the same level as the data (this is automatically done if running `kilosort_slurm.sh`)
+Then, copy the trodes config file up out of the repo and into the folder so it is on the same level as the data (this is automatically done if running `kilosort_slurm.sh`).
+It's okay if it is already there, it will be copied over.
 ```
 cd /jukebox/scratch/*your folder*/ephys/*folder for raw data*
 cp Brody_Lab_Ephys/128_Tetrodes_Sensors_CustomRF.trodesconf .